-In September 2023, the BCUC issued its decision on Stage 1 of the GCOC Proceeding ("GCOC Stage 1 Decision") for FEI and FBC.
-In its decision, the BCUC determined that FEI's deemed equity component of capital structure and allowed ROE will change from 38.5 per cent and 8.75 per cent to 45 per cent and 9.65 per cent, respectively, effective January 1, 2023.
+In September 2023, the BCUC issued its decision on Stage 1 of the Generic Cost of Capital ("GCOC") Proceeding ("GCOC Stage 1 Decision") for FEI and FBC.
+In its decision, the BCUC determined that FEI's deemed equity component of capital structure and allowed ROE will change from 38.5 percent and 8.75 percent to 45 percent and 9.65 percent, respectively, effective January 1, 2023.
+The 2023 year-to-date net impact of the change in cost of capital was recognized in the third quarter of 2023.
 The BCUC also determined that neither a formulaic ROE automatic adjustment mechanism nor specific criteria or other triggers for future cost of capital proceedings are warranted, and instead will remain in effect until otherwise determined by the BCUC.

-Multi-Year Rate Plan for 2020 to 2024
+Multi-Year Rate Plan ("MRP") for 2020 to 2024

 In June 2020, the BCUC issued its decision on FEI's MRP application for the years 2020 to 2024 ("MRP Decision").
-The approved MRP includes, amongst other items, a level of operation and maintenance expense per customer indexed for inflation less a fixed productivity adjustment factor, a similar approach to growth capital, a forecast approach to sustainment capital, an innovation fund recognizing the need to accelerate investment in clean energy innovation, a number of service quality indicators designed to ensure the Corporation maintains service levels, and a 50/50 sharing between customers and the Corporation of variances from the allowed ROE.
+The approved MRP includes, amongst other items, a level of operation and maintenance expense per customer indexed for inflation less a fixed productivity adjustment factor, a similar approach to growth capital, a forecast approach to sustainment capital, an innovation fund recognizing the need to accelerate investment in clean energy innovation, a number of service quality indicators designed to ensure the Corporation maintains service levels, and a 50/50 sharing between customers and the Corporation of variances from the allowed return on equity ("ROE").